bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product custom fields

-You can query the custom fields for products.
+Query the custom fields for products.
 The following example retrieves the first two custom fields for the specified product:

 <!--
 type: tab